aditimadhu/FirstAssignment/README.md

-It consists of lab book solution of Java, SQL and JDBC
+It consists lab book solution of Java, SQL and JDBC